Instrument Development Scientist

 * Developing requirements and conceptual solutions with partners and supporting engineers

-* Design, modelling and analysis of optics and photonics systems
+* Design, modelling and analysis of systems design and test

 * Support of manufacture, assembly and testing, for example, the development of an elegant breadboard and testing in a representative environment

 * Specification and procurement of components and sub-systems